Opinion | The campaign for D.C. statehood just got a big boost

 Second, the letter notes that Congress has another way to handle the problem.
 As the letter argues, Congress could simply require that the electors for the seat of government (which would not be a state) must go to the winner of the electoral college vote, rendering those electors meaningless.

-The bottom line is the 23rd amendment isn’t an obstacle to Congress’ constitutional authority to create this 51st state:
+The bottom line is that the 23rd Amendment isn’t an obstacle to Congress’ constitutional authority to create this 51st state:

 The contention that a constitutional amendment is required to admit the Commonwealth is incorrect.
 The D.C.
 Admission Act calls for a proper exercise of Congress’ express authority under the Constitution to admit new states, a power that it has exercised 37 other times since the Constitution was adopted.

 The letter argues that the courts likely won’t even hear a legal challenge to this, since it’s a “paradigmatic political question.”
-It shrewdly quotes an old opinion along these lines from Viet Dinh, a lawyer under former President George W. Bush who is now the Fox Corporation’s chief legal officer and a major power player there, so it’ll be interesting to see how Fox covers this.
+It shrewdly quotes an old opinion along these lines from Viet Dinh, a lawyer under President George W. Bush who is now the Fox Corp.’s chief legal officer and a major power player there, so it’ll be interesting to see how Fox covers this.

 Opponents make many other arguments against D.C. statehood, which Paul Waldman has debunked at length.
 Among the silliest is the idea that doing this will benefit Democrats by adding two new senators.